After the Rain – Ep. 3

 Perhaps Kondo should’ve put his foot down with rejecting Akira but given his personality, I get why he can’t completely back out of one little date with her.
 A relationship between a manger and his employee is problematic but hopefully things can get sorted out in future episodes.
 And considering how careful the show has been so far, I have faith that it’ll make things work.

-Darling in the FranXX
+Darling in the FranXX – Ep.
+3

 Darling in the FranXX is a number of things but it’s certainly not boring.
 And for what it’s worth, I actually did enjoy this episode a fair amount.

-It was initially a little overwhelming dealing with so many characters but you do gradually get to know them as time goes on.
+It is initially a little overwhelming dealing with so many characters but you do gradually get to know them as time goes on.
 Gorou and Ichigo are probably my favorites so far; the former being a nice voice of reason while the latter’s crush for Hiro provide some decent conflict.
 Surprisingly, I thought Zorome wasn’t half-bad here.
 He’s bratty but I did really like how worried he got when the klaxosaurs knock his co-pilot Miku out.